-On April 22, 2008, TL terminated its then-existing revolving credit facility that provided for an aggregate commitment amount of up to \$75,000 (which also included within such amount a \$25,000 letter of credit facility) (the "Prior Credit Facility").
-On the same date, TL replaced the Prior Credit Facility with a new credit agreement, (the "2008 Credit Agreement"), with the same banks that were party to the Prior Credit Facility, as well as additional banks, to provide a new revolving credit facility (the "2008 Credit Facility") in an aggregate commitment amount of up to \$205,000 (which also includes within such amount a \$50,000 letter of credit facility).
-The 2008 Credit Facility provides for payments of interest only during its term beginning on its inception date through April 22, 2013 when all borrowings are due in full.
-Interest on the outstanding amount due under the 2008 Credit Facility at December 31, 2008 was based either on the U.S. prime rate or LIBOR plus a spread between 0.5% and 1.5%, which varies based on TGH's leverage.
-Total outstanding principal under the 2008 Credit Facility and the Prior Credit Facility was \$53,000 and \$21,500 as of December 31, 2008 and December 31, 2007, respectively.
-The Company had no outstanding letters of credit under the 2008 Credit Facility as of December 31, 2008 and December 31, 2007.
+A Company subsidiary, TL, has a credit agreement with a group of banks that provides for a revolving credit facility with an aggregate commitment amount of up to \$205,000 (which includes a \$50,000 letter of credit facility) (the "Credit Facility").
+The Credit Facility provides for payments of interest only during its term beginning on its inception date through April 22, 2013 when all borrowings are due in full.
+Interest on the outstanding amount due under the Credit Facility at December 31, 2009 was based either on the U.S. prime rate or LIBOR plus a spread between 0.5% and 1.5%, which varies based on TGH's leverage.
+Total outstanding principal under the Credit Facility was \$79,000 and \$53,000 as of December 31, 2009 and 2008, respectively.
+The Company had no outstanding letters of credit under the Credit Facility as of December 31, 2009 and 2008.

-The 2008 Credit Facility is secured by the Company's containers and under the terms of the 2008 Credit Facility, the total outstanding principal may not exceed the lesser of the commitment amount and a formula based on the Company's net book value of containers and outstanding debt.
+The Credit Facility is secured by the Company's containers and under the terms of the Credit Facility, the total outstanding principal may not exceed the lesser of the commitment amount and a formula based on the Company's net book value of containers and outstanding debt.
+The additional amount available for borrowing under the Credit Facility, as limited by the Company's borrowing base, was \$26,386 as of December 31, 2009.

-TGH acts as a guarantor of the 2008 Credit Facility.
-The 2008 Credit Facility contains restrictive covenants, including limitations on certain liens, indebtedness and investments.
-In addition, the 2008 Credit Facility contains certain restrictive financial covenants on TGH's tangible net worth, leverage, debt service coverage and on TL's leverage and interest coverage.
-The Company was in compliance with all such covenants at December 31, 2008.
-There is a commitment fee of 0.20% to 0.30% on the unused portion of the 2008 Credit Facility, which varies based on the leverage of TGH and is payable in arrears.
+TGH acts as a guarantor of the Credit Facility.
+The Credit Facility contains restrictive covenants, including limitations on certain liens, indebtedness and investments.
+In addition, the Credit Facility contains certain restrictive financial covenants on TGH's tangible net worth, leverage, debt service coverage and on TL's leverage and interest coverage.
+The Company was in compliance with all such covenants at December 31, 2009.
+There is a commitment fee of 0.20% to 0.30% on the unused portion of the Credit Facility, which varies based on the leverage of TGH and is payable in arrears.
 In addition, there is an agent's fee, which is payable annually in advance.